Send AI Agents to Meetings

 }

-The example above tells Recall to create a bot that will continuously stream the contents of recall.ai to the provided meeting URL.
+The example above tells Recall to create a bot that will continuously stream the contents of the recall.ai homepage to the provided meeting URL.

-You can choose to start outputting media by calling the Output Media endpoint at any point when the bot is in a call.
+You can also choose to start streaming a webpage by calling the Output Media endpoint at any time while the bot is in a call.

 The parameters for the request are the same as the output_media